theweebcoders/CommercialBreaker/README.md

 This is a script that scrapes show titles and related data from IMDB, using URLs stored in the config file.
 The script features a  GUI, which permits users to selectively include or exclude shows during the data collection process.
 Once the scraping is complete, the gathered information is written to two tables in a SQLite database: one table dedicated to the shows and another for all the episodes.

-### File Mover

-This tool is very simple.
-Now that we know what shows in your library were on Toonami, we move them to a new folder.

-The File Mover tool acts as a crucial post-processing element in managing your anime library.
-After identifying shows that were part of the Toonami lineup, this tool automatically moves them to a designated folder.
-The shows retain their original folder structure, ensuring a seamless fit into your library.
-Although the GUI provides an option to skip this action by clicking "Don't Move," it's generally discouraged.
-Skipping could introduce complexities in subsequent steps and hinder the process of curating your anime collection such as at the "Cut" step.

 ### Lineup Prep

 The Lineup Prep tool is designed to meticulously organize your "bumps" for compatibility with the Lineup Maker.
 It utilizes a table generated by ToonamiChecker to search for show names within the bump files.
 Common show name mappings, such as converting "fmab" to "Fullmetal Alchemist Brotherhood," are also employed to ensure accuracy.
-Bumps that meet specific criteria, termed as "nice" bumps, are then moved to a designated folder for streamlined integration with the Lineup Maker.
 While robust regex patterns are used for this identification, limitations exist; if issues arise later, they are likely rooted here.
 Additional tables are also created in the SQLite database as a preliminary measure for troubleshooting.

 ### Toonami Encoder